SUNCAT-Center/CatHub/tutorial.md

 # Exercise 4: Data upload.

-Follow the guidelines on data upload the main github page: https://github.com/SUNCAT-Center/CatHub/blob/master/README.md, and all the full documentation: http://docs.catalysis-hub.org/en/latest/tutorials/upload.html.
+Follow the guidelines for data upload on the main github page: https://github.com/SUNCAT-Center/CatHub/blob/master/README.md, and the full documentation: http://docs.catalysis-hub.org/en/latest/tutorials/upload.html.

 This is particularly for those who has their own DFT calculated adsorption energies.
 A test dataset can also be found here: https://github.com/SUNCAT-Center/CatHub/tree/master/cathub/tests/aayush/montoya_the_2015 (you can clone or download the entire github repo to get the files locally.)